Essequebo and Demerary Royal Gazette 1811 April 16

 Loco Secretarii.

-Ingevolge Authorisatie van Zyn Excellentie den Heer H. W. Bentinck, Gouverneur dezer Colonie, by non-cessie van den Hove, worden hiermede opgeroepen alle die geenen welke mogen Sustineeren op het provenu der by Executie Vendue verkogte Plantagie Sans Souci, geleegen in Abary, preferent of concurrent te zyn, om hunne Eisschen en Sustenuen in dat casten Hove in te dienen op den Eersten dag der Ordinaris Sessie, welke weezen zal in de Maand Mey aanstaande, als welke tyd daartoe by den Hove peremptoir geproefigeerd word, zullende als dan by den Hove, de zaak daartoe gedisponeerd zynde, dadelyk worden overgegaan tot het uitwyzen der prae en concurrentie, en in allen gevallen, onverminderd de casuquo verder te hondene procedeeren in cas van debath en contra debath, aan de niet opgekomene Crediteuren worden geimponeerd een euwig Silentium.
+INGEVOLGE Authorisatie van Zyn Excellentie den Heer H. W. BENTINCK, Gouverneur dezer Colonie, by non-cessie van den Hove, worden hiermede opgeroepen alle die geenen welke mogen Sustineeren op het provenu der by Executie Vendue verkogte Plantagie SANS SOUCI, geleegen in Abary, preferent of concurrent te zyn, om hunne Eisschen en Sustenuen in dat casten Hove in te dienen op den Eersten dag der Ordinaris Sessie, welke weezen zal in de Maand Mey aanstaande, als welke tyd daartoe by den Hove peremptoir geproefigeerd word, zullende als dan by den Hove, de zaak daartoe gedisponeerd zynde, dadelyk worden overgegaan tot het uitwyzen der pr¾ en concurrentie, en in allen gevallen, onverminderd de casuquo verder te hondene procedeeren in cas van debath en contra debath, aan de niet opgekomene Crediteuren worden geimponeerd een euwig Silentium.

 Dwelling house and out buildings on Fort Island and the following Slaves, Frederick, Cobina, Silvester, L'Espirance, Alexander, Rebecca, Maddelon, Nancy, Lixette, Christena, and a few head of Cattle.